-2 https://dechema.de/Empfehlungen_Ausbildung_Biotechnologie.html?highlight=Studium+Biotechnologie+Lehre
+2 https://dechema.de/Empfehlungen Ausbildung Biotechnologie.html?highlight=Studium+Biotechnologie+Lehre

-- Due to the combination of the two scientific fields, CBT students will be particularly strong in recognizing the potential of combining chemical catalysis with bioconversions in the context provided by established industrial sectors or in the creation of innovative approaches. - The CBT program has a very strong practical component with excellent laboratory courses.
+- The CBT program has a very strong practical component with excellent laboratory courses.
 This helps students gain the hands-on experience that they need to apply for high-level internships and graduate school positions.
 The Bachelor thesis consists of research work in the research groups of the Faculty in the Department of Life Sciences and Chemistry.
 The research carried out by CBT students regularly results in co-authorships of scientific publications. - While the CBT program covers undergraduate education in Chemistry and Biotechnology, the broad experience of Constructor University Life Sciences and Chemistry Faculty and the courses they offer also allow students to explore related subjects such as biophysics, bioinformatics, medicinal chemistry, chemical biology, drug design, marine science, food analytics, molecular immunology, biochemistry, cell biology, microbiology, and others. - While the CBT program is essentially of an academic nature, students are exposed to practical aspects impacting industrial practice.
 They learn the fundamentals of engineering and economics that allow them to effectively communicate across a variety of professional roles and industries.